Eyesore123/Snake-game-JS-only/README.md

 ## Known issues

+* Pausing doesn't work correctly.
+I need to create a global moveSpeed variable for move speed permanence.
+Also gameLoop function would be good for controlling fps and logic flow.
 * Ease-in-out effect of the background image doesn't work on Mozilla, so images change abruptly.
 I tried to replace body with a div for the location of background images.
 I also tried pseudoelements, but nothing worked.
 * Game can lead to game over suddenly in rare instances when some unknown combination of keys is pressed and the game over condition gets triggered prematurely.